A streptococcal screen is a test to detect group A streptococcus, the most common cause of strep throat .

 There is no special preparation.
 Tell your doctor if you are taking, or have recently taken antibiotics.

 The back of your throat will be swabbed in the area of the tonsils.
 This may make you gag.

 Why the Test is Performed:

-Your health care provider may order this test if you have signs of strep throat, which include:
+Your doctor may order this test if you have signs of strep throat, which include:

 A negative strep screen most often means Group A streptococcus is not present.
 It is unlikely that you have strep throat.

-If your health care provider still feels that you may have strep throat, a throat culture will be done.
+If your doctor still thinks that you may have strep throat, a throat culture will be done.

 What Abnormal Results Mean:

-A positive strep screen most often means Group A streptococcus is present, and confirms strep throat.
+A positive strep screen most often means Group A streptococcus is present, and confirms that you have strep throat.

-At times, the test may be positive even if you do not have strep.
-This is called a false-positive result and is more likely if you have a fever or the symptoms of strep throat.
+Sometimes, the test may be positive, even if you do not have strep.
+This is called a false-positive result and is more likely if you have a fever or other symptoms of strep throat.